sp-tarkov/server/FEATURES.md

 ## Events

-The following events have been implemented and have a set time period for when they will be active.
+The following events have been implemented and have a set time period for when they will be active:

 - Snow
 - Halloween